Natiq777/employeemanagement/README.md

  http://localhost:5229/api/v1/employee
  Filter
  http://localhost:5229/api/v1/employee?qname=emin
-  - qname -  name variable in the response data
+  - qname -  When q is prefixed to a variable in the link all returned data is filtered by that variable